mikeshultz/capitolguy/README.md

 You can run these commands in the IRC channel and the bot will respond(unless they were removed from `config.ini`).

+### Base Commands

-### !sayhi
+#### !sayhi

 Command that makes the bot announce itself.

     <mikeshultz> !sayhi
     <VoteSmartBot> Hello, I am The Capitol Guy!
 I'm a government and elections transparency bot for #votesmart.
 Do let them know if I'm acting strangely.

-### !repeat
+#### !repeat

 Stupid command to repeat whatever you tell it.

     <mikeshultz> !repeat I'm a little teapot!
     <VoteSmartBot> I'm a little teapot!

-### !statefact

-Command to query the Vote Smart API for a random state fact.
-It can accept codes(MT) or name(montana), but they *do* need to be spelled properly.
+### Vote Smart Specific Commands

+#### !bill

+Command that provides minimal data on a bill including a link to the page on votesmart.org for more information.

+    <mikeshultz> !bill HR 3361
+    <CapitolGuy> USA FREEDOM Act(HR 3361).
+More information: https://votesmart.org/bill/18243
+    <CapitolGuy> (HR 3361).
+More information: https://votesmart.org/bill/18243

+#### !candidatesearch

+Command to search for a candidate by last name.

-    <mikeshultz> !statefact Maine
+    <mikeshultz> !candidatesearch Rubio
-    <VoteSmartBot> Maine's highest point is Mt.
-Katahdin, 5,268 ft.
+    <CapitolGuy> Marco Rubio: https://votesmart.org/candidate/1601

-### !districtbyzip
+#### !districtbyzip

 Command that will provide the districts for a particular 5-digit or 9-digit USPS Zip code.

     <mikeshultz> !districtbyzip 19403-2801
     <CapitolGuy> I found 3 districts for 19403-2801: U.S. House District 6; State House District 150; State Senate District 44.
 More Information: https://votesmart.org/search?q=19403-2801

-### !candidatesearch

-Command to search for a candidate by last name.

-    <mikeshultz> !candidatesearch Rubio
-    <CapitolGuy> Marco Rubio: https://votesmart.org/candidate/1601

-### !officialsearch
+#### !officialsearch

 Command to search for office holders by last name.

     <mikeshultz> !officialsearch Obama
     <CapitolGuy> President Barack Obama II: https://votesmart.org/candidate/9490
     <CapitolGuy> Senator Erin Oban: https://votesmart.org/candidate/152042

+#### !statefact

+Command to query the Vote Smart API for a random state fact.
+It can accept codes(MT) or name(montana), but they *do* need to be spelled properly.

+    <mikeshultz> !statefact Maine
+    <VoteSmartBot> Maine's highest point is Mt.
+Katahdin, 5,268 ft.